LennartHennigs/RG35XX-H-Notes/README.md

 ### Quick Load / Save

-- In most emulators pressing `F + Y` or `F + X` will safe or load a games' state-
+- In most emulators, pressing `F + Y` or `F + X` will save or load a game's state-
-- There is a list of slots you can safe games, too.
+- There is a list of slots you can save games, too.
 You select the slot via `F + UP / DOWN`.
 - But you can also load a saved state when you are in the game list.
-- In the game list press `X` to show the saved state list.
+- In the game list, press `X` to show the saved state list.
 - Press `A` to load a state, `Y`to delete one, and `B` to cancel.

 ### In-game (GB, GBA, GB Color, NES, SNES, Sega, PSX)